abisummers/abisummers.github.io/src/pages/articles/navigo.md

 ### ticket t+

 As of January 2025 there have been changes to the pricing of the ticket t+.
-It's now a fixed 2,5€ for a metro-RER ticket (**excluding airports**), and 2€ for a bus-tram ticket.
+It's now a fixed 2,5€ for a metro-RER ticket (**excluding airports**), and 2€ for a bus-tram ticket (or 2,5€ if you're buying it from the bus driver).
 Previously the RERs had different pricing depending on the zone, so now it's much simpler.

 These tickets can be bought directly on your phone, or can be loaded onto a navigo card.
 There is no longer a discount for buying packs of 10, so you can buy the tickets as you need them.